LiamBatiste/Restaurant-Sales-Analysis/README.md

 ### Insights through mySQL:

-Once the data was populated into the mySQL schema I could begin to conduct my analysis.
+Once the data was populated into the mySQL schema and I had created the relevant Views witin SQL to speed up my workflow by collating and connecting the relevant fields I would frequently be querying, I could begin to conduct my analysis.
 The key areas of interest and insights gained were as follows:

 - [Overall Restaurant Sales Analysis](#overall-restaurant-sales-analysis)
 - [Menu Item Analysis](#menu-item-analysis)